SolraBizna/ars-emu/HARDWARE.md

 A rate value of 601 is as close as you can get.
 It works out to be within 0.5Hz of the correct frequency.
 Subtract 1, and the value you write to the rate register is 600.

 The high 2 bits of the rates control hardware pitch slides.
+When enabled, writes to the rate registers will not immediately change the rate.
+An internal rate register will instead slide *toward* the selected rate value at a given rate.

 `00`: Instantaneous change
 `01`: Four samples per 1-unit change (~8767.2Hz/s)